 We sell complex products that may not in each case comply with specifications or customer requirements, or may contain design or manufacturing defects, that could cause personal injury, property damage or security risks that could be exploited by unauthorized third parties hacking, corrupting or otherwise obtaining access to our products, including the software loaded thereon by us, our suppliers or our customers.
 Although our general practice is to contractually limit our liability to the repair, replacement or refund of defective products, we occasionally agree to contractual terms with key customers in which we provide extended warranties and accordingly we may face product liability, warranty, delivery failure, and/or other claims relating to our products that could result in significant expenses relating to compensation payments, product recalls or other actions related to such extended warranties and/or to maintain good customer relationships, which could result in decreased sales and operating margin and other material adverse effects on our business.
 Costs or payments we may make in connection with warranty and other claims or product recalls may adversely affect our results of operations.
 There can be no assurance that we will be successful in maintaining our relationships with customers with whom we incur quality problems.
-Furthermore, if litigation occurs we could incur significant costs and liabilities to defend ourselves against such claims and, if damages are awarded against us, there can be no assurance that our insurance policies will be available or adequate to protect us against such claims.
+Furthermore, if litigation occurs we could incur significant costs and liabilities to defend ourselves against such claims.
+The industry has experienced a rise in premiums and deductibles with regards to insurance policies.
+These may continue to increase and insurance coverage may also correspondingly decrease.
+If litigation occurs and damages are awarded against us, there can be no assurance that our insurance policies will be available or adequate to protect us against such claims.